Google E-E-A-T: How to Create People-First Content (+ Free Audit)

 Sometimes, you’ll have more than one person within the business who meets this criteria.
 Great!

-But even if you can’t get these people to commit to writing the content, try to book some time with them each month to help you add value by giving quotes, reviewing content, and looking over competitor pieces to identify gaps.
+Schedule regular time with them each month to help you add value by providing quotes and reviewing content and competitor pieces to identify gaps.

 The easier you make it for readers to see who is behind your content, the better.